1. About cetirizine

 What's the difference between cetirizine and other non-drowsy antihistamines?

-As well as taking a non-drowsy antihistamine during the day (such as cetirizine or loratadine), your doctor may advise that you take a sedating antihistamine at night time if the itch is making it difficult to sleep.
+As well as taking a non-drowsy antihistamine during the day (such as cetirizine or loratadine), your doctor may advise that you take a drowsy antihistamine at night time if the itching is making it difficult to sleep.

 Do not take 2 antihistamines together unless recommended by your doctor.